George Derwent Thomson: Communism

 In 1951, he was the only member of the Communist Party's Executive Committee to vote against the Party's programme The British Road to Socialism, because "the dictatorship of the proletariat was missing".
 He also served on the Party's Cultural Committee.

-The Chinese revolution of 1949 had a profound effect on him and led to differences with the British Communist Party, from which he eventually drifted.
+The Chinese Communist Revolution of 1949 had a profound effect on him and led to differences with the British Communist Party, from which he eventually drifted.
 He never lost his political beliefs.
 He was committed to working class education, including giving lectures to factory workers at Birmingham's Austin car plant.
 He also maintained a special affection and support for the Morning Star in his later years.

 Thomson authored three popular expositions on Marxism published by the China Policy Study Group in the early 1970s.
 From Marx to Mao Tse-tung: A study in revolutionary dialectics (1971); Capitalism and After: The rise and fall of commodity production (1973); and The Human Essence: The sources of science and art (1974).
 He is also the author of Marxism and Poetry (1945).